 For smaller groups, I make each Pimm’s cocktail by the glass.
 Having the produce washed and cut ahead of time makes it easy.

-Larger outdoor parties, however, call for a pre-made Pimm’s jug where guests can simply help themselves.
+Larger outdoor parties, however, call for a pre-made Pimm’s jug or pitcher where guests can simply help themselves.
+I guess you could call it Pimm’s punch.

 An ounce (or so) of Pimm’s in a glass, followed by a scoop or two from the jug is all it takes to make this delicious beverage.
 Of course, the alcohol can be left out for the non-drinkers too.
 For them, it’s a refreshing option to plain old boring water.